 Day 4 – St. Andrews/Grand Manan

 Depart St. Andrews and drive to Blacks Harbour which is located on the Fundy Trail where You will take a ferry across to Grand Manan Island.
 On arrival tour your surroundings and discover lighthouses, beaches, soaring cliffs, colorful fishing boats, wildflowers, whales and seabirds.
 Nutrient-rich waters of the Bay of Fundy, kept mixed by the famous Fundy tides, give us the best whale and seabird watching in New Brunswick.
 You can hike the many island trails, kayak and bike.
 Visit the local museums and marine research station.
 Overnight Grand Manan.

 This morning suggest taking a nature cruise of the area.
 The waters that surround Grand Manan Island are the best place in New Brunswick to see whales.
 Finback, Humpback, Minke and the endangered North Atlantic right whales are all common sightings.
 You will thrill at the sight of a whale’s tail slipping silently into the deep or a mother whale with her baby by her side.
 A Marine biologist and educator will lead the discussions on whales and will give you the chance to examine baleen and skin samples.
 Birdwatchers will be thrilled with all the seabird sightings.
 Sharks, seals, strange looking fish and breathtaking coastal scenery abound.
 Overnight Grand Manan.

 Day 6 – Grand Manan/St. Andrews

-This morning you will take the ferry back to Black’s Harbour ready for your onward journey to Saint John.
+This morning you will take the ferry back to Black’s Harbour ready for your onward journey.

 *Water taxi to Campobello operates on a Mon, Wed and Fri.